abhilash0152/project_california_housing/README.md

 7.Model and Pipeline Saved as .pkl files using joblib for future use.

 8.Prediction Output saved as output.csv with actual + predicted values.

+HOW TO USE:

+1.Just download Ml_model.py and housing.csv

+2.The first run trains the model and saves it as .pkl files.

+3.Subsequent runs load the trained model and make predictions on test data.